 Create a RADIUS Pass-Through rule on Extreme Campus Controller.
-This rule designates that traffic connecting to the ECA Guest NAC network will send and receive all RADIUS requests from the externally defined RADIUS server, not from the Extreme Campus Controller that processes the request.
-This includes filter-ids that are received as attributes.
-The NAC RADIUS server provides RADIUS authentication and authorization and policies that are defined in Extreme Management Center.
+This rule designates that traffic connecting to the Guest network will send and receive all RADIUS requests from the externally defined RADIUS server, not from the Extreme Campus Controller that processes the request.
+This includes filterids that are received as attributes.
+The ExtremeControl RADIUS server provides RADIUS authentication and authorization and policies that are defined in Extreme Management Center or ExtremeCloud IQ - Site Engine.

-- 1. On Extreme Campus Controller, go to Onboard > Rules > Add. - 2.
-Configure the following parameters:
+- 1. On Extreme Campus Controller, go to Onboard > Rules > Add.

+- 2. Configure the following parameters:

+- Name

-ECA Guest Rule
+Guest